We're six expert tutors who help motivated people raise their SAT, ACT, and GRE scores.

 Empowerment: Half (or more) of the battle is to teach students how to get things done at home.

 Also: We're independent and we only operate here, in San Diego.
 Just as your local taco shop is a million times better than Taco Bell and farmer's market veggies make the ones at Costco taste like cardboard, we're better than big test prep companies since we're focused on quality, not quantity.

 Vince: I grew up in small-town Connecticut and completed the honors program at Boston College, graduating with a B.A. in English Literature.
 Though I loved the intellectual climate of Boston, it eventually dawned on me that life would be much better without Boston’s physical climate (long, gray winters and muggy summers)!
 I moved to San Diego in 2007, and I’ve been working full-time as a test-prep tutor ever since.
 Along the way, I've written some test-prep books and courses, but I still enjoy tutoring, even after 11 years.
 When a student texts me that she aced the test or got into her reach school, I still literally jump up and down and grin.

 In my spare time, I like traveling using miles and points (next trips are Spain and Japan), reading fiction (favorite authors too numerous to list but include Haruki Murakami, Karl Ove Knausgaard, and Philip Pullman), watching The Great British Bake-Off (and sometimes actually baking things), hiking and camping, and rooting for the Red Sox and Patriots.
 I live in the Kensington neighborhood with my hilarious wife and our crazy cat.

-Vince meets with students in his Sorrento Valley office or online, and he can be reached at (760) 542-8395 (phone or text).
+He meets with students in his Sorrento Valley office (he doesn't do any online tutoring).

 Matt: I am originally from Hopkinton, Massachusetts - the start of the historic Boston Marathon.
 I went to college at Northwestern University, where I graduated with a degree in Theatre.
 After college, I wised up and moved to the warmer coast.
 I worked in Los Angeles for many years as a full-time SAT / ACT tutor and part-time arts educator.